What Is Adult Adoption?

 In Florida, any person who is over 18 years old can be adopted by another adult.
 The adult adoptee must consent to the adoption.

-Unlike some other states, Florida does not have any upper age limit or any other requirements for the person filing for the adoption.
+Florida does not have any upper age limit or any other requirements for the person filing for the adoption.
 The person adopting the other adult can either be single or married.
 If they are married, their spouse must consent to the adoption.

 Why Pursue an Adult Adoption

-An adult adoption, therefore, is a way to legally formalize a parent-child for the remainder of their lives.
+An adult adoption, therefore, is a way to legally formalize a parent-child relationship for the remainder of their lives.

 Tip: The most common type of adult adoption I see in my practice is a stepparent adoption of adult stepchildren.